 Lectures, presentations and tutorials will all take place online, and all the documents and materials needed will be available on the university intranet.
 Webinars will be given by both academics and industry professionals and will be interactive, with opportunities for discussions, questions and answers.
 Webinars will be held at times which suit your availability.

 A series of online guest presentations run alongside the modules and you will be expected to engage and participate in the discussions that follow.
-You will also attend a summer school, between the second and third module, to discuss the issues raised and reflect on the online presentations.
+You will also attend a summer school if you wish to complete the full MSc, between the second and third module, to discuss the issues raised and reflect on the online presentations.
 This also provides the opportunity for research training and proposal preparation as those who complete the first two modules and wish to complete the full Masters qualification will need to submit a thesis proposal following the summer school.

-Although there are no exams, you will be assessed on your thesis and other coursework, including design projects, case study critical analysis reports, presentations and your contribution to the course e-journal, which could include conference papers.
+Although there are no exams, you will be assessed on your coursework, including design projects, case study critical analysis reports, presentations, your contribution to the course e-journal, which could include conference papers, and thesis if you continue for the full MSc.
 Case studies can either be projects provided by the university, or real-life examples you've come across in your career to date.

 Students will be asked to give feedback on each other's work, and you will also be asked to self-assess and evaluate your own work to look at the skills and knowledge you've acquired, your strengths and weaknesses, and areas where you're looking to develop.
 Some assessed work will be done in groups.